 How to Choose a Short Sale Agent

-Your Closing May Depend on the Skill Level of the Short Sale Agent You Choose
+Your Closing May Depend on the Short Sale Agent You Choose

-Choose your short sale agent carefully.
-This type of real estate transaction is too complicated to trust to a novice.
-Don't make the mistake of choosing an agent to do your short sale simply because that agent has a flashy website or has taken a couple of short sale classes.
+Word to the wise: Choose your short sale agent carefully.
+A short sale is too complicated of a transaction to trust to a novice.
+Don't make the mistake of choosing an agent simply because he has a flashy website or has taken a couple of short sale classes.

 Since short sales popped back on the scene in 2005, many agents have decided to pursue the short sale business.
-Real estate training companies also want to capitalize on short sales.
-They offer a ton of training programs for agents and make up their own certifications.
-I'm not saying education is bad but education does not a short sale agent make.
-An agent can't learn in 3 hours how to be a short sale agent.
+Real estate training companies have also capitalized on short sales by offering a ton of training programs for agents and making up their own certifications.
+However, an agent can't learn how to be a short sale agent in three hours.
 So don't fall victim to choosing a short sale agent solely on credentials because those credentials might be worthless.

-Should Your Agent Help You to Choose a Short Sale Agent?
+Should Your Real Estate Agent Help You to Choose a Short Sale Agent?

 Sometimes I get referrals from other agents in Sacramento because those agents don't want to handle a short sale.
 They know that I sell a lot of short sales and close them, so they feel comfortable referring their sellers to me.
 I don't offer to pay those agents a referral fee because I work too hard for what I earn.
 Often, lenders cut my commission, too.

-Short sales can be 4 to 5 times the amount of work as a regular transaction.
-Most of the time, the referring agents are happy that I have agreed to sell their client's short sale.
+Short sales can be 4 to 5 times the amount of work of a regular transaction.
+Most of the time, the referring agents are happy I've agreed to sell their client's short sale.
 These referring agents don't demand a referral fee because they put their client's needs first.
 Others will shop until they find some yo-yo who is willing to pay them, even though this yo-yo might have never closed a short sale; hence the referring agent may never get paid.
-You might want to ask your agent if there is a referral fee involved and think twice about choosing a short sale agent who pays for referrals.
+You might want to ask your agent if there's a referral fee involved and think twice about choosing a short sale agent who pays for referrals.

-How Much Experience Should a Short Sale Agent Possess?
+How Much Experience Should a Short Sale Agent Have?

 At the time of writing, Elizabeth Weintraub, BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.